headzoo/bitcoin-wallet-api/README.md

 Coin Talk
 =========
 PHP library which facilitates communication with the Bitcoin JSON-RPC API.
 The rest of this documentation refers to the Bitcoin wallet, but this library works with any Bitcoin wallet descendant.
+Including wallets for Litecoin and Dogecoin.

 - [Overview](#overview)
 - [Requirements](#requirements)